Getting Around Jakarta

 5. Getting around Jakarta with TransJakarta Bus

 TransJakarta (shortened as TJ or Tije) has many routes all over Greater Jakarta.
 In many streets in Jakarta, Trans Jakarta buses ride through dedicated bus lanes.
 Supposedly, you will not get into a traffic jam when you use TransJakarta buses.
 The ticket is only Rp.
 3,500/trip.
 However, the further you are from downtown, the fewer Tije bus you will see.
 So, the TransJakarta bus is ideal when you want to go around the main streets of Jakarta.
-Plus, several bus stations are side by side with the MRT stations and Commuter Line train stations.
+Plus, several bus stations are side by side with the MRT, LRT, and Commuter Line train stations.

 6. Jakarta Explorer, the free city tour bus

 These city tour buses are the only double-decker buses in Jakarta.
 They stop at several predestined bust stops.
-You can hop off, explore the area, then hop on the next bus :)
+You can hop off, explore the area, then hop on the next bus :) There are six routes you can choose from, and they are all free!
+One of the bus stations of these double-decker buses is in front of the National Museum of Indonesia, a.k.a.
+Museum Gajah [the Elephant Museum in English].

 7. Getting around Jakarta with MRT